How Do Bongs Work, and How Do You Use One?

 The Anatomy of a Bong

-Bongs have come a long way from when they were simply small tubes made from bamboo and other hollow materials.
-Today, bongs are incredibly well-designed and come with numerous features and parts to ensure you get a smooth smoke.
+Bongs have come a long way since they were small tubes made from bamboo and other hollow materials.
+Today, bongs are incredibly well-designed and have numerous features and parts to ensure smooth smoke.

 Bowl Piece